Fast adaptive high-order integral equation methods for electromagnetic scattering from smooth perfect electric

-The table highlights features of the integral equations already observed in the previous sections with respect to linear scaling of the time required to compute the solution for the NRCCIE, the stability of the number of GMRES iterations required for the NRCCIE, and the growth in the number of iterations required for the CFIE.
-As can be seen from the plots, the error in the far field measurements corresponding to the CFIE with the fine mesh is still $O(1)$, while the far field computed using the fine mesh is nearly indistinguishable from the reference solution.
-The solution obtained using the NRCCIE can be computed around~$4$ times faster than a less accurate solution computed using the CFIE.
-The table also demonstrates that it is faster and more accurate to use the NRCCIE with~$\nord=4$ and the coarse mesh as opposed to using NRCCIE with~$\nord=2$ and the fine mesh.
+The table highlights features of the integral equations already observed in the previous sections with respect to the stability of the number of GMRES iterations required for the NRCCIE, and the growth in the number of iterations required for the CFIE.
+As can be seen from the plots, the error in both the near field and the far field measurements corresponding to the CFIE with the fine mesh is still $O(1)$, while the far field computed using the fine mesh is nearly indistinguishable from the reference solution.